ivan-paleo/publish-micro-image/README.md

 magnification is not so easy in practice: the camera sensor diagonal and the viewing medium diagonal are not always known.

-## <span class="header-section-number">3.3</span> Banning magnification?
+## Banning magnification?

 So what now? **Should we all forget about magnification in digital microscopy?** Well, pretty much, in my opinion.

-If the analyst has observed and analyzed while looking through the ocular, the optical magnification is very relevant and should be reported.
+**If the analyst has observed and analyzed while looking through the ocular, the optical magnification is very relevant and should be reported** (see section [Reporting](#reporting)).
 However, the image published is a digital one.
-This implies that the analyst and the readers/audience will observe the sample at different magnifications (and resolutions as well, see the next section).
+This implies that the analyst and the readers/audience will observe the sample at different magnifications (and resolutions as well, see section [Resolution](#resolution)).
 In some cases, the readers/audience might not be able to see what the analyst is referring to.
 This might result in misunderstanding and potentially even disbelief in respect to the analyst.
-Even when the analyst analyzed the digital image directly, the viewing medium diagonal might change for each person anyway (laptop screen vs. desktop screen vs. projected screen…).
+Even when the analyst analyzed the digital image directly, the viewing medium diagonal might change for each person anyway (laptop screen vs. desktop screen vs. projected screen vs. printed…).

-As a side note, the field of view of a digital image is usually smaller (to avoid [vignetting](https://en.wikipedia.org/wiki/Vignetting)) than the field of view of the image as seen through the oculars.
-This is another source of differences when the analyst observed through the ocular but reports/publishes a digital image.
+As a side note, the field of view of a digital image is usually smaller (to avoid [vignetting](https://en.wikipedia.org/wiki/Vignetting)) than the field of view of the image as seen through the oculars, and the contrast and clarity when looking through the oculars is usually much better than any digital image.
+These are other sources of differences when the analyst observed through the ocular but reports/publishes a digital image.

 There is another reason for avoiding the digital magnification.
 When I was tasked to compare different digital microscopes (*i.e.* microscopes